magomimmo/opencv-start/README.md

 ### Quick start

-The following is a very quick start guide to install **OpenCV 2.4.7 or higher** which includes Java bindings.
-It assumes you already installed the requirements to build OpenCV lib from the source.
+The following is a very quick start guide to install **OpenCV 2.4.7 or higher** with Java bindings and assumes you have already installed the requirements to build OpenCV lib from the source.

 #### Install OpenCV 2.4